 Caffeine and Type 1 Diabetes

-Have you ever noticed a difference in your blood sugar after drinking a big cup of coffee or tea?
-According to the Mayo Clinic, caffeine can indeed have an affect on your blood glucose levels causing lower or higher fluctuations, so limited consumption is recommended for better control.
+Have you ever noticed a difference in your blood sugar after drinking a cup of caffeinated coffee or tea?
+According to the Mayo Clinic, caffeine can indeed have an affect on your blood sugar levels causing lower or higher fluctuations.
+Being mindful of how much caffeine you consume will make blood sugar management easier.

 Another study published by the ADA (2005) suggests that people with Type 1 or Type 2 diabetes can reduce their risk of hypoglycemia during the night by having a small to moderate amount of caffeine before bed.
 Some people also claim that symptoms of hypoglycemia become more noticeable when incorporating caffeine into their diet.